(For a full list of publications have a look at the respective institute member's personal website, see our team)

 WebCorp Learn is an online tool which allows access to a large collection (corpus) of newspaper articles spanning three decades.
 The tool has been created by linguists to encourage curiosity in language learners.
 WebCorp Learn promotes playful and context-based inductive learning and enables you to discover language through exploratory experimentation.

 We are a team of German and English researchers who have been working together for a number of years on different research projects.
 The English part of the team is based at Birmingham City University (RDUES, Research and Development Unit for English Studies) and is responsible for the development of WebCorp Learn, as well as the production of the instructional material and exercises.
 The German part of the team is part of InDi - Institute for International and Digital Communication (InDi) at Trier University of Applied Sciences.
 They are responsible for the test phase in Germany, for the on-site teacher training via live video conferencing, and they have developed additional training materials especially for the German upper school curricula.

-Contact Prof. Dr. Stefan Diemer and Marie-Louise Brunner regarding the WebCorp Learn school project.
+Contact Prof. Dr. Stefan Diemer and Dr. Marie-Louise Brunner regarding the WebCorp Learn school project.

 If you are an English teacher who is interested in taking part in the test phase, please contact us!